LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 printName({ first: "Lulu", last: "Larissa" });
 ```

 If you try to access a property that doesn't exist in JavaScript, it will return a undefined value.
-Because of this, whrn you read an optional property, you'll have to check for undifined before using it.
+Because of this, when you read an optional property, you'll have to check for undefined before using it.

 ```js
 function printName(obj: { first: string, last?: string }) {